stratus-ss/linux-helpers/linux_installation/arch/playbooks/README.md

 * updates makepkg.conf with some 'optimized' compiler flags
 * installs `yay`
 * edits mkinitcpio.conf for ZFS
+* it calls `install-zfs.yaml`
+* it optionally installs libvirt
 * it calls the `desktop.yaml` if set to true in the vars

 __install-zfs.yaml__:
+* installs zfs-linux-linux and efibootmgr
 * enables systemd services
 * configures ZFSBootMenu
 * installs and configures sanoid for auto-snapshotting